 In this section we report the performance of fixed policies and baseline RL agents.
 Each individual run reports the best achieved performance of an fixed agent or one trained by playing against another copy of an agent of the same type (independent RL).
 Note that we differentiate this training from ``self-play'' due to the agents using the same algorithm but separate networks.
 We then evaluate the agents against the population after 700k - 1M episodes of training, with the population return and returns of each bot against the agent being averaged over a sliding window of the 50 most recent evaluations.
 Each reported value represent the the average over five individual runs using different seeds Table~\ref{tab:baselines}.

-The fixed players have no hyper-parameters except the seed.
-For Q-learning, we swept over learning rates $\alpha \in \{ 0.001, 0.02, 0.01 \}$ and $R \in \{ 1, 3, 5, 10 \}$.
-We observed that while different learning rates had differently-shaped curves, that ultimately the differences were small (with $\alpha = 0.02$ working best); on the other hand, the amount of recall made a significant difference.
+For Q-learning (QL), we report results over varying recall size $R\in\{1, 3, 5, 10\}$.
 Interestingly, the within-population exploitability of uniform is greater than zero, which is possible to due to maximization over noisy estimates and the deterministic nature of the random number generators.